 PowerPoint Presentation on Senate Bill 90 (PPT, 335KB)

 Texas Education Agency’s presentation explains the Interstate Compact on Educational Opportunity for Military Children.

 TEA Performance Reporting

-Descriptive reports on every school district, campus, and charter school in Texas.
-Includes data on Texas school accountability ratings.
+Descriptive reports are available on every school district, campus, and charter school in Texas.
+The reports includes data on Texas school accountability ratings.

 AskTED is an online directory of Texas schools, including charters.
 The directory primary is primarily used by people seeking contact information for schools, districts, and education service centers.

 Texas Graduation Requirements